Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

 The case visited the beach and had drinks with neighbours, Hipkins said.
 They're being asked to self-isolate.

-At the hotel, after the person checked in, there was no close contact.
+At the hotel, after the person checked in, there was no close contacts.

 There are 14 close contacts who were at dinner with the case.
-Six flew via charter plane to South Island to perform at festival.
+Six flew via charter plane to South Island to perform at a festival.

-"All of them are isolating."
+"All of them are isolating.

-"All of the others patrons and staff at the restaurant are considered to be casual contacts.
+"All of the other patrons and staff at the restaurant are considered to be casual contacts.

 "At the Impala nightclub, 47 contacts have been identified.